Filmon-gh/TechPostHub/.github/ISSUE_TEMPLATE/issue--user-story.md

 ---
-name: 'User Story'
+name: User Story
 about: 'This is the default user story template'.
 title: " 'USER STORY: <TITLE>'"
-labels: 'user story'
+labels: user story
 assignees: ''

 ---